 Sea Turtle Nesting

 Amelia Island becomes home to many sea turtles nests throughout the season.
 There are no official turtle walks available to observe any hatchlings come out on the island.
 To be able to witness a remarkable event like this, you would have to stumble upon it.
 The Amelia Island Sea Turtle Watch does allow the public to come to nest “excavations”.
-This occurs 3 days after they discover the hatchlings have left the nest and gone out to the ocean.
+This occurs 3 days after the discovery of hatchlings having left the nest and gone out to the ocean.
 It is an inventory for what is left over from the nest including unhatched eggs, dead hatchlings, and sometimes even live hatchlings.
 If live hatchlings are found, they are released out to the ocean at this time for the public to see.
 Excavations begin around mid-July and continue throughout the season until all the nests have been excavated.
 Check out this website for the excavation schedule.
 It is a lifetime opportunity to be able to see a live hatchling so try to plan an excavation watching around your schedule!

 This is one of the biggest events in Amelia Island.
 Automobile lovers from around the country flock to this celebration of both old and new cars.
 With rare and vintage car auctions, Porsche driving experiences, and many other special events, this automobile celebration is a must for all car lovers.